karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

 <details>
     <summary><u>The Almanack of Naval Ravikant</u></summary>

-    <p> Naval is sort of a modern day spiritual guru for the people in tech.
-A compilation of Naval's tweets, this is a small book filled with rich and dense quotes. </p></details>
+    <p> Everyone in tech knows Naval.
+He is sort of a modern day spiritual guru with immense clarity on subjects at the intersection of life, investing, startups, technology, and philosophy.
+A compilation of Naval's tweets, this is a small book filled with his rich and dense quotes.
+Some of my favorite ones are:
+    <p>- "Desire is a contract that you make with yourself to be unhappy until you get what you want"</p>
+    <p>- "Don't do things that you know are morally wrong.
+Not because someone is watching, but because you are.
+Self-esteem is just the reputation that you have with yourself."</p>
+    <p>- “Clear thinkers appeal to their own authority.”</p>
+    <p>- “Following your genuine intellectual curiosity is a better foundation for a career than following whatever is making money right now.”</p>
+    <p>- “Escape competition through authenticity.”</p>
+    </p></details>

 <details>
     <summary><u>Poor Charlie's Almanack</u></summary>

-    <p> A collection of the great Charlie Munger's wisdom snippets, need I say more?</p></details>
+    <p> This one is a collection of lectures from the legendary investor Charlie Munger, packed with timeless wisdom and practical insights.
+What makes Munger so fascinating is his ability to pull ideas from everywhere—math, physics, psychology, economics—and weave them into a powerful approach to decision-making.
+He doesn’t just study these mental models; he applies them in both business and life, making his lessons not just insightful but also actionable.

+    </p></details>

 <details>
     <summary><u>Zero to One: Notes on Startups, or How to Build the Future</u></summary>